MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-essentials.md

 Microsoft Teams Essentials is a standalone Teams subscription that provides an all-in-one solution with meetings, chat, and collaboration for small businesses.
 As your business adapts to the increased need for remote working and virtual connections, you may be searching for a way to securely collaborate with employees, partners, suppliers, and customers.
 Whether you're a multi-city bakery, or a nine-person event agency, Microsoft Teams Essentials can bring your business together through one connected experience.

 ### Before you continue

 Microsoft Teams Essentials is available for purchase through Microsoft’s direct website and select Microsoft Cloud Partners.
 Subscriptions through direct and partner differ in some ways because they use different identity systems.
+Visit the table later in this article for more details, go here:[ Microsoft Teams Essentials plans](#how-does-microsoft-teams-essentials-compare-to-other-microsoft-teams-plans)

 A subscription purchased through Microsoft’s direct website uses Microsoft account identity which allows you to use your existing email address like MeganB@outlook.com, MeganB@gmail.com, or MeganB@ContosoLandscaping.com to sign up.